Verida Trip Reservation Line 855-325-7586

 If you make frequent trips to and from your doctor's office or other medical appointments and have a family member or friend who can drive you to those appointments, he or she can enroll with Indiana Medicaid to receive gas mileage reimbursement!
 You can learn more about this process by visiting the Family Member or Associate Transportation webpage.

-To learn more, please visit the Southeastrans website at www.southeastrans.com.
+To learn more, please visit the Verida website at http://www.verida.com/.

 Transportation providers: If you have questions, please click here.